itchio/butler/butlerd/generous/docs/README.md

 ### Search.Games (client request)

 <div class="deprecation-notice">
 <strong>Deprecated:</strong> <p>Use Search.Local instead.
-It searches the same locally-cached games, and also returns the profile&rsquo;s owned bundles and collections.</p>
+It scopes games to the profile&rsquo;s library, and also returns the profile&rsquo;s owned bundles and collections.</p>

 </div>